Family: Asteraceae (Aster Family)

 U.S. Present: AZ, CA, CO, CT, DC, FL, ID, IL, IN, KS, KY, MA, MI, MN, MO, MT, NE, NJ, NM, NV, NY, OH, OR, PA, RI, TX, UT, VA, VT, WA, WI, WV, WY

-Distribution: May be found in most of North America with highest population concentration and impact in arid and semi-arid, western lands.
+Distribution in Texas: May be found in most of North America with highest population concentration and impact in arid and semi-arid, western lands.

 List All Observations of Onopordum acanthium reported by Citizen Scientists